MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-create-workflows.md

 ---
 title: Create Approval Workflows to Connect Tasks
-description: You can create workflows that connect business-process tasks performed by different users, and include system tasks, such as automatic posting, as workflow steps.
+description: Learn how to create workflows that connect tasks performed by different people in business processes.
-author: SorenGP
+author: brentholtorf
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 09/08/2022
+ms.date: 11/11/2022
-ms.author: edupont
+ms.author: bholtorf
-ms.openlocfilehash: d2d9f3f91210b2a4d8d67890d01018565d8ef087
+ms.openlocfilehash: 0d84da534c754ba7b0f6d1de97b61634ff743ddc
-ms.sourcegitcommit: 9049f75c86dea374e5bfe297304caa32f579f6e4
+ms.sourcegitcommit: 9bba11d474e21711cc8e2afefee8efb473170707
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 09/23/2022
+ms.lasthandoff: 11/14/2022
-ms.locfileid: "9586016"
+ms.locfileid: "9763284"
 ---
-# <a name="create-workflows-to-connect-business-process-tasks"></a>Create Workflows to Connect Business-Process Tasks
+# <a name="create-workflows-to-connect-tasks-in-business-processes"></a>Create Workflows to Connect Tasks in Business Processes

-You can create workflows that connect business-process tasks performed by different users.
+You can create workflows that connect tasks in business processes that are performed by different users.
 System tasks, such as automatic posting, can be included as steps in workflows, preceded or followed by user tasks.
 Requesting and granting approval to create new records are typical workflow steps.

 On the **Workflow** page, create a workflow by listing the involved steps on the lines.
 Each step consists of a workflow event moderated by event conditions and a workflow response with response options.
 You define workflow steps by filling fields on workflow lines using fixed lists of event and response values representing scenarios supported by the application code.